appdotnet/api-spec/content/docs/meta/entities.md

 ### Links with custom anchor text

 If you'd like to provide a link without including the entire URL in your post text or user description, you can specify a custom link at Post creation time or User update time. **If you include a list of links in your Post — even an empty list — App.net by default will not extract any links on the server.** Mentions and hashtags will still be extracted.
 If you want App.net to still extract links, you can pass the `parse_links: true` option to App.net.
 User provided links will take precedence over any links, mentions, or hashtags that App.net detects.
-However, a user provided link can not partially overlap with a mention or hashtag.
+However, a user provided link cannot partially overlap with a mention or hashtag.

-As an example, the following JSON will create a post to 2 links 1) the parsed link to App.net and 2) the user provided link to the App.net blog:
+As an example, the following JSON will create a post with 2 links 1) the parsed link to App.net and 2) the user provided link to the App.net blog:

 ~~~js
 {